itevie/EvientsCore/README.md

 - `/tpall` `/tpdead` `/tpalive` `/tprandomalive`, etc. This will tp the players that the selector has matched.
 - `/reviveall` `/reviverandom`

 When these types of commands are used, they will say in chat who was selected.
+You can also use a player's username instead, like: `/revive <username>` Or, if you want to run the command on yourself: `/revive`
 ### Time Periods
 Some commands also accept time periods, for example: `5s`, `5m`, `10m` etc.
 ## All Commands